mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab3.rst

 * login: IEUser
 * Password: P@ssw0rd1

-.. note:: You will have a QWERTY keyboard for the password, keep this in mind
+.. note:: You may have a QWERTY keyboard for the password, keep this in mind

 Launch Chrome and click on the *vSphere Web Client* bookmark.